 As a content writer bidding for jobs, it’s exciting to get a new contract, work with international clients, write for different businesses, earn in dollars while working from home, and to see your writing help businesses achieve their goals.

 I no longer have to contend with long commutes to work, attend business meetings that seem never ending, or go through the dreaded annual appraisal.
 And oh did I mention the office politics?
 That seemingly harmless colleague who is secretly harbouring a ‘pull you down’ agenda, well, there’s certainly none of that.
 I choose whom I want to work with and how much work I want to take on.

 Enterprise mobility may still be a nascent initiative in many companies, but I already enjoy that as a freelance writer.
 All I need is a computer and an internet connection.
 Web-based applications such as Writebox and Dropbox give me access to my work files from any computer.
-I can work from anywhere and anytime, which really suits me as a young mother and an Army wife.
+I can work from anywhere and anytime, which really suits me as the mother of a young child.
 All this while having minimum overhead expenses.

 Freelancing is exciting.
 There is always something to do or learn.
 When I am not working, I am busy looking for new work and catching up with old clients.
 I am always learning new ways to improve as a writer and online marketer.
 I now have a much better grasp of various facets of business, especially when it comes to product development, branding, and social media management.

 Doing my own thing gives a satisfaction that no 9 to 5 job can match.
 Come to think of it I always had a hard time truly agreeing with the approach the boss would take; I’d much rather do things my way.
 Wouldn’t you?